 - Try the

-gcloud sql connectto connect to your instance.
-This command authorizes your IP address for a short period of time.
-You can run this in an environment with Cloud SDK and mysql client installed.
-You can also run this command in Google Cloud Shell, which is available in the Google Cloud Platform Console and has Cloud SDK and the mysql client pre-installed.
+gcloud sql connectcommand to connect to your instance.
+This command authorizes your IP address for a short time.
+You can run this command in an environment with Cloud SDK and mysql client installed.
+You can also run this command in Cloud Shell, which is available in the Google Cloud Console and has Cloud SDK and the mysql client pre-installed.
 Cloud Shell provides a Compute Engine instance that you can use to connect to Cloud SQL.